CIFASIS/modelicacc/test/mccprograms/flatter/Readme.md

 * Install the ModelicaCC compiler as described [here](https://github.com/CIFASIS/modelicacc#installation)
 * From the ModelicaCC root folder run: `./bin/flatter ./test/mccprograms/flatter/{TEST_MODEL} > {OUTPUT_MODEL}` where `{TEST_MODEL}` is one of the models defined above and `{OUTPUT_MODEL}` is the result output Modelica model.

-The obtained Modelica model can be directly compiled and simulated using `OpenModelica`.
+The obtained Modelica model can be directly compiled and simulated using [OpenModelica](https://www.openmodelica.org/#).